naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

 Re-link Your Account
 ################
-If you are still struggling to get the skill working it is definitely worth un-linking/ disabling the skill via your smart assistant application and re-linking/ enabling the skill.
+If you are still struggling to get the service working it is definitely worth un-linking/ disabling the service via your smart assistant application and re-linking/ enabling the service.

-Some long-term users of the service have been linked with a **development-only** edition of the skill which can expire after 90 days of development inactivity.
+Some long-term users of the service have been linked with a **development-only** edition of the service which can expire after 90 days of development inactivity.
 Since the majority of development work occurs in the API/ back-end it is highly likely that this can be a re-occurring issue.

-The production version of the skill is a "permanent" fixture.
+The production version of the service is a "permanent" fixture.

 .. tip:: Before re-linking your account it is worth clearing your account "tokens" - use the "Delete Tokens" button found on the "My Account" page.